 #strongwomen #writer #author #entrepreneur #blog #blogger #canadian #alberta #kingdom #faith #moviereview #romance #happilyeverafter

 What hit me the most was the goodbye.
 Nothing hurts worse than a breakup, especially if you do still love the other person.
-They declared that they would always love each other, and this is evident even when they meet again, years later, after their lives have gone in completely different directions and Mia is with someone else and even has a child.
-The art of letting go for the sake of the other person so that they can have their dream.
+They declared that they would always love each other, and this is evident even when they meet again, years later, after their lives have gone in completely different directions.
+Mia is with someone else and even has a child.
+The art of letting go for the sake of the other person so that they can have their dream is a difficult one.

 Of course, I wonder if Mia really does love her husband as deeply as she loved Sebastian.
 She had left him once before, of course, so it feels like she might have settled for him out of convenience, or maybe to try and fill the hole that Sebastian had left.
 For a brief moment I did think that she was leaving her husband for Sebastian, but I’m glad that it was just a dream, especially for the sake of the little girl.